OLC-Bioinformatics/ConFindr/README.md

 ## Important Note

-- The ConFindr v0.8.1 Bioconda package is currently unavailable due to an issue with Azure (see https://github.com/bioconda/bioconda-recipes/issues/41025 for updates).
-Please refer to the manual installation instructions in the mean time, if you wish to install v0.8.1.
-- ConFindr has only been validated using rMLST databases. **Please use them if possible** (`--rmlst`).
+ConFindr has only been validated using rMLST databases. **Please use them if possible** (`--rmlst`).
 Complete installation instructions can be found [here](https://olc-bioinformatics.github.io/ConFindr/install/#downloading-confindr-databases).

 ## Quickstart